open-craft/xblock-eoc-journal/README.md

 NOTE: While it is called the End of Course Journal, the block can actually be added at any point during the course.

+See the [Native API documentation](native-api.md) for access to the student view and student view state data.

 Installation
 ------------